 Disadvantages of Automated eCommerce Warehouses

 With the average cost of a warehouse robot around $35,000, complete automation is a dream for smaller retailers.
 The high cost of automation versus human employee salaries, perks and benefits is the limiting factor that prevents most retailers from completely automating their warehouse control and material handling systems.

 The prospect of losing jobs to automatons also has labor unions and employee groups up in arms.
 While most people enjoy some assistance from robots in their jobs, a fully automated warehouse would remove the need for humans to perform basic repetitive tasks.

 The Robotics Era

-Automation may hold the key to gaining a competitive edge in the market, which is why many big ecommerce retailers are converting to keep up with current global trends.
+Automation may hold the key to gaining a competitive edge in the market, which is why many big eCommerce retailers are converting to keep up with current global trends.
 The emergence of new ‘smart’ robots has reduced the time and effort required to scan and update stock inventory, pack parcels, arrange items on shelves and complete other related tasks.

-Janney Capital Markets predicts that retailers in North America will reduce fulfillment costs by $450 million to $900 million in coming years.
+Janney Capital Markets predicts that retailers in North America will reduce fulfillment costs by $450 million to $900 million in the coming years.
 It seems that a future of total warehouse automation with increasingly sophisticated features and facilities is at hand.